This past weekend marked the opening of a brand new Tom Lee Music facility on the corner of Granville and Georgia.

 The new store has done a tremendous job with how they have modeled their new location and aside from the occasional ‘intimacy’ of the layout and the rental program going the way of the dodo bird Tom Lee Music should see many rewarding years with their new ‘click and mortar’ approach.

 Photo Gallery by Tanis Lischewski:The requested album cannot be loaded at this time.
-Error: OAuthException Code: 10, (#10) To use 'Page Public Content Access', your use of this endpoint must be reviewed and approved by Facebook.
-To submit this 'Page Public Content Access' feature for review please read our documentation on reviewable features: https://developers.facebook.com/docs/apps/review.
+Error: OAuthException Code: 10, (#10) This endpoint requires the 'manage_pages' permission or the 'Page Public Content Access' feature.
+Refer to https://developers.facebook.com/docs/apps/review/login-permissions#manage-pages and https://developers.facebook.com/docs/apps/review/feature#reference-PAGES_ACCESS for details.